delsner/tinytp/README.md

-# tinytp
+# TinyTP

-TinyTP is a tiny program for test prioritization
+TinyTP is a tiny program for test prioritization.